urbanclimatefr/de-zoomcamp-2025-project/README.md

 ## Goal

 The goal of this project is to create a solution which consists an end-to-end batch data ingestion, processing, transformation, persistence and visualization pipeline.
-With data ingested from National Weathr Service, user will be able to view the hourly temperature data in the report provided by Looker Studio.
+With data ingested from Hong Kong Observatory, user will be able to view the hourly temperature data in the report provided by Looker Studio.

 <br>